catalyst-team/classification/README.md

 ## 2.Autolabel

-The classical way to reduce the amount of unlabeled data by having a trained model would be to run unlabeled dataset through the model and automatically label the data.
-Then pushing automatically labeled data in the training process would maybe help to better tune the model.

-Framework tools and config files allow to config the whole pipeline of autolabeling in a controlled and reproducible way.

 ### Goals

+The classical way to reduce the amount of unlabeled data by having a trained model would be to run unlabeled dataset through the model and automatically label images with confidence of label prediction above the threshold.
+Then automatically labeled data pushing in the training process so as to optimize prediction accuracy.

+To run the iteration process we need to specify number of iterations `n-trials` and `threshold` of confidence to label image.

 - tune ResnetEncoder
 - train MultiHeadNet for image classification
 - predict unlabelled dataset
 - use most confident predictions as true labels
 - repeat

 ### 2.1 Preparation